Celtics vs. Raptors Player Props Betting Odds

 |8.5 (Over: +104)

-- The 19.5-point over/under set for Barnes on Saturday is 1.5 lower than his season scoring average of 21.0.
+- The 18.5-point over/under set for Barnes on Friday is 2.5 lower than his season scoring average of 21.

-- He has grabbed 8.7 boards per game, 0.2 more than his over/under for Saturday's game.
+- His rebounding average of 8.7 is lower than his over/under on Friday (8.5).

-- Barnes averages 1.3 made three-pointers, which is less than his over/under on Saturday (1.5).
+- Barnes, at 1.3 three-pointers made per game, averages 0.2 less than his over/under on Friday.

 Check out all the prop bet options FanDuel has to offer!